Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Read our review of the Chase Sapphire Reserve

-With the Chase Freedom Unlimited card, you earn 1.5X Chase Ultimate Rewards points per $1 you spend on all purchases with NO limit.
+With the Chase Freedom Unlimited card, you earn 1.5% cash back (1.5X Chase Ultimate Rewards points per $1) you spend on purchases with NO limit.

 Then, you can boost the value of the points earned from your Chase Freedom Unlimited by transferring them to your Sapphire Reserve account.
 Each point in your Sapphire Reserve account is worth 1.5 cents when you redeem them for travel through the Chase portal.

 For example, on a $5,000 tax payment, you’d pay:

 - $5,093.50 with a credit card ($5,000 x 1.87% fee = $93.50)

 If you pay with the Chase Freedom Unlimited, you’d earn: